Flag Prerequisites

 Chained mutual exclusion groups

-Use flag prerequisites to build complex hierarchies of mutually exclusive experiments which start at different times.
+Use flag prerequisites to build complex hierarchies of mutually exclusive experiments that start at different times.
 Dependent experiments list a prerequisite on an existing active experiment evaluating to off.
-This effectively targets all users who weren't allocated to the existing experiment.
+This targets all users who weren't allocated to the existing experiment.
 Continue this chain to add more mutually exclusive experiments if the previous experiment doesn't all users.

 Diagram of example mutual exclusion group